-Editor’s Note: This blog was updated on March 15, 2022, to reflect current refugee numbers and additional resources.
-Due to the evolving crisis in Ukraine, Philanthropy Roundtable is providing a list of organizations offering assistance to those affected in the region.
+Editor’s Note: This blog was updated on February 23, 2023 to reflect current refugee numbers.
+Due to the continuing crisis in Ukraine, Philanthropy Roundtable is providing a list of organizations offering assistance to those affected in the region.
 However, please be aware the Roundtable has not vetted all of these organizations, and we simply list them here for your review and consideration.

 These are some of the organizations that are stepping up to aid Ukrainians devastated by this crisis by providing direct humanitarian relief, as well as those offering other resources and research related to the conflict:

 Free Russia Foundation is an international organization focused on helping evacuate at-risk activists and “providing humanitarian assistance to displaced people from Ukraine – including political exiles from Russia and Belarus who had lived in Ukraine as refugees.”